EpiDiverse/wgbs/docs/output.md

 **Output directory: `wgbs/[SAMPLE]/bam/`**

+* `logs/raw.erne-bs5.log` and/or `logs/raw.segemehl.log`
+  * Log file produced by the initial alignment by each tool.
 * `raw.erne-bs5.bam` and/or `raw.segemehl.bam`
   * Aligned reads in BAM format from the initial alignment.
   * **NB:** Only saved if `--keepBams`, is specified when running the pipeline.
-* `logs/raw.erne-bs5.log` and/or `logs/raw.segemehl.log`
-  * Log file produced by the initial alignment of each tool.
 * `proc.erne-bs5.bam` and/or `proc.segemehl.bam`
   * Post-processed BAM files that are corrected for .
   * **NB:** Only saved if it is the *final file* or if `--keepBams`, is specified when running the pipeline.